GeorgeAlehandro/snpProject/README.md

 Please refer to requirements.txt for the packages used for this project on Python 3.9.
 ## Server versions
 One local dev-version with debug On.
-A temporary online version hosted at pythonanywhere on the following link:
+A temporary online version was hosted at pythonanywhere on the following link:
 #### http://snpproject-georgealehandro.pythonanywhere.com/